apache/datafusion/ballista/rust/executor/README.md

 # Ballista Executor Process

 This crate contains the Ballista executor process.
-Refer to <https://crates.io/crates/ballista> for documentation.